REAL German Chocolate Cake - Schokoladentorte

 - Beat butter until fluffy.

-- Mix cocoa and icing sugar and gradually add to butter alternately with egg and rum.
+- Mix cocoa and powdered sugar and gradually add to butter alternately with egg and rum.

 - Beat until well blended.

 - Remove 16 teaspoons of frosting and place individually on a waxed-paper lined dish.
 Cover with plastic wrap and refrigerate.

 - Add 2 Tbsp water to remaining frosting and beat well.

 Frosting should be of spreading consistency.
 If not, add a further 1 Tbsp water.